LivelyDismay/Learn-To-Mod/wabbajack-stuff/Frost-Readme.md

 Inside the new folder, you should see another folder called “**textures**”. **Cut** this textures folder and **paste** it into **Workbase/PatchedFiles**.
 **Repeat the previous two steps** for Part Two and Part Three of the Main Repack archives.
 Run the **installer.bat** file inside of WorkBase.
 When it is done, you'll see 15 new files inside of the `PatchedBA2s` folder.
 Cut or copy these archives.
-Navigate to your Cryotherapy mods folder and find the Workbase folder (`Magnum Opus/mods/[NoDelete] Workbase Optimized Textures`).
+Navigate to your Cryotherapy mods folder and find the Workbase folder (`Cryotherapy/mods/[NoDelete] Workbase Optimized Textures`).
 Paste the archives into here.

 After all of these steps are complete, you may delete the WorkBase folder.
 If you have the space, I advise making a backup of both the vanilla ba2 files as well as the patched ba2 files.
 It will save you the trouble of having to redownload them again later.